Introduction: Becoming a Friendly & Fair Teacher

 The name of this site ‘Friendly and Fair Teaching’ was conceived by Sorensen.
 Before the translation of the content in English, Sorensen helped translating the terms we use in our overview. |

 Gert Biesta | For the current design of our Friendly and Fair Teaching, we are indebted to Gert Biesta.
 Gert Biesta is a professor and educational pedagogue.
 He gave us the tip to put the emphasis on establishing order.
-Gert Biesta: “Who is actually responsible for order in the classroom?
+Gert Biesta: “Who is responsible for order in the classroom?
 And isn’t it more about making and giving order than it is about keeping order?”.
 We now call ‘establishing order’: Reflecting on your teaching.
-Teachers reflect on their teaching in order to create a positive learning environment. |
+Teachers reflect on their teaching to create a positive learning environment. |

 Rense Houwing |

 Earlier, Rense fully edited twice the Friendly and Fair Teaching site.
 He pointed out to us that ‘pay attention to body language’ and ‘pay attention to spoken language’ are outside the other action-oriented perspectives.
 We now call both observations ‘Observing learning’.
-He also made the distinction between Reinforcing positive behaviour: first steps (this does not costs a student time) and Reinforcing positive behaviour: next steps (This costs a student time). |
+He also made the distinction between Reinforcing positive behaviour: first steps (this does not cost a student time) and Reinforcing positive behaviour: next steps (This costs a student time). |

 Jan Wolters – Teacher trainer at the conservatory of music. |